NavpreetRajput/FurnitureDesign/README.md

 IDE

 ## To install Angular in Local System
 Step 1: Node.js and npm package manager needs to be installed.

-Step 2: Install the Angular CLI npm install -g @angular/cli
+Step 2: Install the Angular CLI
+Run `npm install -g @angular/cli` on your terminal.

 ## Importing and running the project through Eclipse IDE on Mac